-Personal Data Protection Law in UAE
+Personal Data Protection Law in The UAE

 Scope of the PDPL